kragen/derctuo/foam-electro-etching.md

-ought to be able to produce dramatic visual effects by selectively removing the plating, followed by a subsequent treatment such as acid etching, etching with alum, bluing, toning with sulfur, or possibly even autocatalytic "electroless" plating.
+ought to be able to produce dramatic visual effects by selectively removing the plating, followed by a subsequent treatment such as acid etching, etching with alum, bluing, toning with sulfur, or possibly even autocatalytic “electroless” plating.
 This ought to enable strongly nonlinear threshold effects as well: where the plating is completely removed, the reactive surface is the substrate, and where it is not completely removed, the reactive surface is the plating.